A person holding a Nikon camera points it towards a Shell gas station on a clear day.

 Oil & Pipelines in Oman

-When the first oil-laden cargo ship left Oman in 1967 and left for the world, a new era began for this country on the Persian Gulf.
-Once a true world power in a trade that traded with China and maintained its own trading posts in Africa, Oman had become a simple and impoverished desert state, where people lived in a few areas focused on agriculture and livestock.
-There were no other sources of income, so the population was poor and largely uneducated.
-The vast country was difficult to govern, which led to regular tribal feuds and quasi-civil war-like conditions.
-But with the revenue from the oil business and the seizure of power of the very judicious Sultan Qaboos Ibn Said, much changed.
+When the first cargo ship loaded with oil set sail from Oman in 1967 and headed out into the world, a new era began for the country on the Persian Gulf.
+Once a trading superpower that traded with China and maintained its own trading posts in Africa, Oman had become a simple and impoverished desert state where people lived off agriculture and livestock farming in the few arable areas.
+There were hardly any other sources of income, leaving the population poor and largely uneducated.
+The vast land was barely governable, leading to regular tribal conflicts and sometimes civil war-like conditions.
+However, with the revenues from the oil industry and the takeover of power by the equally far-sighted and prudent Sultan Qaboos Ibn Said much changed.

 Discover Oman with experts who have called it their home